bhaskarreddi26/PyHadoop/GraphX-1.md

 ![](https://4.bp.blogspot.com/--Sf9jx5yq94/WdRP_d4t3BI/AAAAAAAACZQ/x_E_5KPSt7YbGZrqb_S40NRuRMOtS7LKgCLcBGAs/s640/Capture.PNG)

+* A directed graph is a graph where the edges have a direction associated with them.
+An example of a directed graph is a Twitter follower.
+User Bob can follow user Carol without implying that user Carol follows user Bob.

+* regular graph is a graph where each vertex has the same number of edges.
+An example of a regular graph is Facebook friends.
+If Bob is a friend of Carol, then Carol is also a friend of Bob.

 -----------------------------------------------

 GraphX extends the Spark RDD abstraction by introducing the Resilient Distributed Property Graph: a directed multigraph with properties attached to each vertex and edge.
 To support graph computation, GraphX exposes a set of fundamental operators (e.g., subgraph, joinVertices, and mapReduceTriplets) as well as an optimized variant of the Pregel API.
 In addition, GraphX includes a growing collection of graph algorithms and builders to simplify graph analytics tasks.